MicrosoftDocs/fabric-docs/docs/includes/git-limitations.md

 - You can only sync in one direction at a time.
 You can’t commit and update at the same time.
 - Sensitivity labels aren't supported and exporting items with sensitivity labels might be disabled.
 To commit items that have sensitivity labels without the sensitivity label, [ask your administrator](/fabric/admin/git-integration-admin-settings#users-can-export-workspace-items-with-applied-sensitivity-labels-to-git-repositories-preview) for help.
 - Works with [limited items](/fabric/cicd/git-integration/intro-to-git-integration#supported-items).
-If unsupported items are in the folder, they're ignored.
+Unsupported items in the folder are ignored.
 - Duplicating names isn't allowed.
 Even if Power BI allows name duplication, the update, commit, or undo action fails.
 - B2B isn’t supported.
 - [Conflict resolution](/fabric/cicd/git-integration/conflict-resolution) is partially done in Git.